-Clara Crawford Fund: CC administers the CCF assisting seniors with glasses, hearing aids, prescriptions, etc. up to $500.00 per client.
+Clara Crawford Fund: Community Care administers the CCF assisting seniors with glasses, hearing aids, prescriptions, etc. up to $500.00 per client.

 ID Clinic: Assists with applications for new & replacement Birth Certificates and provides support with applications for Citizen Certificates, records of Landing, Canadian Marriage Certificates (to get SIN card), delayed statement of Birth, etc. The ID Clinic files/pays applications for clients, provides safe storage of ID, while providing individual support.
 As well, Service Canada is available each month to assist with Social Insurance Numbers-SIN.

 The Housing Help Centre works alongside ALL agencies within The Region of Niagara.

 Income Tax Clinics: Each spring, approximately 400 clients are provided assistance by trained CRA volunteers.

 Clothing & Household Goods: Since 1919 items for registered clients - babies to seniors - have been provided.
 Thorold’s Thrift Store benefits the entire community with items at modest prices, however registered clients are non-paying customers.
 Referrals are made for access to larger household furnishings.

 Baby Layette Program: New babies are welcomed with their own layette.

 The Canadian Tire Bank Snacks ‘n Sneakers Back to School Program: Sneakers, backpacks, school supplies and one week's worth of healthy snacks are distributed to approximately 1,300 registered children in the weeks leading up to the return to school.